-In 2012, CDPH began receiving reports of patients with acute flaccid myelitis (AFM).
+In 2012, CDPH began receiving reports of patients with an unusual condition called acute flaccid myelitis (AFM).
 Since then, there have been statewide and nationwide spikes in AFM cases noted in the summer and fall months of 2014, 2016 and 2018.
-No increase occurred in 2020, most likely due to children having less contact with each other during the COVID-19 pandemic.

 AFM patients are primarily children, although cases have also been reported in adults.
 Symptoms typically include a preceding febrile respiratory illness followed by sudden onset of limb weakness and loss of muscle tone and reflexes.
 In addition to limb weakness, some patients have cranial nerve involvement and present with facial droop/weakness, difficulty moving the eyes, drooping eyelids, or difficulty with swallowing or slurred speech.